Click on an item to expand it's details.

 1402 Pankratz St, Ste 111

-Wisconsin residents who are 65 or older who meet one of the four levels of program participation are eligible for the SeniorCare program.
+Wisconsin residents who are 65 or older who meet 1 of the 4 levels of program participation are eligible for the SeniorCare program.
 Participants must pay an annual enrollment fee of $30 per one enrollee or $60 per couple.
-If your prescription drugs are covered under another health insurance plan, you can still be enrolled in SeniorCare.
+If prescription drugs are covered under another health insurance plan, you can still be enrolled in SeniorCare.
 Individuals enrolled in Medicaid will not be eligible because Medicaid already provides prescription drug coverage.
-Staff at the Aging & Disability Resource Center can assist seniors who need help with filling out SeniorCare application forms.
+Staff at the Aging & Disability Resource Center can assist seniors who need help w/filling out SeniorCare application forms.
 Contact ADRC-CW 888-486-9545.

 PO Box 6710